preetsuthar17/preetsuthar.me/content/writings/how-to-get-first-100-users.md

 ---
-title: How to get first 100 users
+title: "How to get first 100 users"
-excerpt: Simple ways to get your first 100 users for your product.
+excerpt: "Easy steps to find your first 100 users."
-author: Preet Suthar
+author: "Preet Suthar"
 date: "2025-08-12"
 ---